Wicca

-Wiccan jewellery, showing a pentacle necklace, a pentacle ring, and a torc.
-A pentacle is used by many adherents of Wicca.
+Symbol of Wicca, a pentacle.
+Pentacle is used as a symbol by many adherents of Wicca.
 The pentacle is generally placed on a Wiccan altar to honour the elements and directions.

-Wicca (/ˈwɪkə/), is a modern pagan, syncretic, Earth-centred religion.
+Wicca (/ˈwɪkə/) is a modern pagan, syncretic, Earth-focused type of religion.
 Considered a new religious movement by scholars of religion, the path evolved from Western esotericism, developed in England during the first half of the 20th century, and was introduced to the public in 1954 by Gerald Gardner, a retired British civil servant.
-Wicca draws upon ancient pagan and 20th-century Hermetic motifs for theological and ritual purposes.
+Wicca draws upon ancient pagan and 20th-century hermetic motifs for theological and ritual purposes.
 Doreen Valiente joined Gardner in the 1950s, further building Wicca's liturgical tradition of beliefs, principles, and practices, disseminated through published books as well as secret written and oral teachings passed along to initiates.

 Many variations of the religion have grown and evolved over time, associated with a number of diverse lineages, sects, and denominations, referred to as traditions, each with its own organisational structure and level of centralisation.
 Given its broadly decentralised nature, disagreements arise over the boundaries that define Wicca.
 Some traditions, collectively referred to as British Traditional Wicca (BTW), strictly follow the initiatory lineage of Gardner and consider Wicca specific to similar traditions, excluding newer, eclectic traditions.
 Other traditions, as well as scholars of religion, apply Wicca as a broad term for a religion with denominations that differ on some key points but share core beliefs and practices.

 Wicca is typically duotheistic, venerating both a goddess and a god, traditionally conceived as the Triple Goddess and the Horned God, respectively.
 These deities may be regarded in a henotheistic way, as having many different divine aspects which can be identified with various pagan deities from different historical pantheons.
 For this reason, they are sometimes referred to as the "Great Goddess" and the "Great Horned God", with the honorific "great" connoting a personification containing many other deities within their own nature.
 Some Wiccans refer to the goddess as "Lady" and the god as "Lord" to invoke their divinity.
 These two deities are sometimes viewed as facets of a universal pantheistic divinity, regarded as an impersonal force rather than a personal deity.
 Other traditions of Wicca embrace polytheism, pantheism, monism, and Goddess monotheism.

 Wiccan celebrations encompass both the cycles of the Moon, known as Esbats and commonly associated with the Triple Goddess, alongside the cycles of the Sun, seasonally based festivals known as Sabbats and commonly associated with the Horned God.
 The Wiccan Rede is a popular expression of Wiccan morality, often with respect to the ritual practice of magic.